Logickin-Lambda/sunvox_3xlog/src/fundamental/logic_gates.md

 ## NOT Gate

-The third of the trine is a NOT gate, also known as an inverter.
+The third of the trine is a **NOT gate**, also known as an inverter.
 Unlike AND or OR gate, it only has one input.
 It is useful to create common structure like decoders, conditional checking, or simply to invert the output signal.

 Truth table: